 Everyday Darwin: Create a Nature Journal

-Charles Darwin is best known for discovering how species evolve and adapt, and the summer is a great time for you and your teen to follow in his footsteps.
-Take advantage of the sunny, warm weather and accompany your teen on an adventure in species mapping.
+Charles Darwin is best known for discovering how species evolve and adapt, and your kid can follow in his footsteps.
+Take advantage of the sunny, warm weather and accompany your child on an adventure in species mapping.

-Here's an activity that encourages your child to be outdoors and provides tips on creating a Darwin-esque nature journal by having her research and track a native species.
-By creating an interactive observation notebook, not only will your teen strengthen her organizational skills, but she'll also get a chance to see the world around her with a new appreciation.
+Here's an activity that encourages your fifth grader to get outdoors and provides tips on creating a Darwin-esque nature journal by having her research and track a native species.
+By creating an interactive observation notebook, not only will your child strengthen her organizational skills, but she'll also get a chance to see the world around her from a different point of view.

 What You Need: